LibraryCarpentry/lc-git/_episodes/03-sharing.md

 ~~~
 {: .bash}

-Say we are very forgetful and have already forgotten what we changes we have made. `git log` allows us to look at what we have been doing to our Git repository (in reverse chronological order, with the very latest changes first).
+Say we are very forgetful and have already forgotten what changes we have made. `git log` allows us to look at what we have been doing to our Git repository (in reverse chronological order, with the very latest changes first).

 ~~~
 $ git status